WalidAlsafadi/BuildingAssessment-ExpertSystem/README.md

 3. Validate the outputs in the notebook.

 ## How It Works
-- The expert system uses a rule-based inference engine with 31 predefined rules.
+- The expert system uses a rule-based inference engine with 38 predefined rules.
 - Users input building conditions via the UI, which are converted into facts for the system to process.
 - Based on the rules and priorities, the system provides actionable recommendations.

+## Future Enhancements and Updates
+As this expert system evolves, future improvements may include:

+- **Expanded Rule Set:** Add more granular rules to cover additional factors, such as material composition and advanced structural dynamics.
+- **Machine Learning Integration:** Incorporate machine learning to complement rule-based decisions with predictive analytics.
+- **Mobile Accessibility:** Develop a mobile-friendly version of the UI for use in the field.
+- **Dynamic Data Sources:** Integrate real-time data sources, such as satellite imagery or IoT sensors, for automated fact updates.
+- **Multi-Language Support:** Offer the interface in Arabic and other languages to improve accessibility for local engineers.
+- **Advanced Visualization:** Provide 3D visualizations of damaged structures to aid in assessment.

 ## Authors
 - Walid Alsafadi